What's On

 From its beginnings as a popular Fair, dealing mainly in local breeds of cattle, sheep, ponies and the odd intransigent spouse, it’s become over the years a showcase for the cream of locally-bred Dartmoor stock, as well as being the premier event of the moorland social calendar.

-During the day you'll be able to witness and take part in a range of interesting and amusing rural pastimes, such as Ferret Racing, Hay-Making and Bale-Tossing, as well as the famous Uncle Tom Cobley Downhill Race (not for the faint-hearted!).
+A great range of interesting and amusing rural pastimes were available to participate in, or just witness, such as the inimitable Dartmoor Border Morris team, Bale-Tossing and the famous Uncle Tom Cobley Downhill Race (not for the faint-hearted!).

 P1014367.jpg